anshulthakur/WebScraper/blogverse/README.md

   - Put the DB in tmpfs (on RAM) since read/write to disk is slow.
 Once done crawling, move it out to disk.
   - Index the URL fields.
 That is supposed to make queries run fast.
 Also, I would want to avoid DB queries as much as possible.
 So, we could have the lists in memory, but I don't think that is very scalable.

+* Further, this is supposed to be a very slow process.
+So, it could be a cron task, or an init.d task that starts running in the background and keeps running.
+Over time, it will have gathered a lot of information and we could then start doing something about it.